 How Does Time Tracker Work App Factor Into This Model?

 The key role of time tracking company solution within the OKR business strategy is the fact that it provides a lot of very useful time tracker work data that can help you quantify your Key Results, which are, as you can recall, typically based on concrete numerical metrics.
+If you are using Vivify scrum software, or jira which already have OKRs set within the system – it is probably the best to use their time traker.

 There are quite a few things that a software clock system can track and measure, including time on specific tasks, total time on projects, how long your team spends on non-billable activities, a daily amount of time they spend actively working, etc. The metrics don’t even necessarily have to be time-based – time tracker work software can also help you estimate your project budget or even productivity if it’s used alongside an employee monitoring solution.